tneely/bb/DEVELOPMENT.md

 Generally, we expect code to be run from the command line.
 This boilerplate template uses [Click](https://click.palletsprojects.com) to create easy, composable command line interfaces.
 From [cli.py](src/cli.py), you can define new CLI arguments and options using the `@click` decorators.

+When writing code, you should commit often to source control.
+This will help you better track and recover your code when needed.

 ## Running Code

 To run your script simply use `poetry run python your_script.py`.
 Likewise if you have command line tools such as pytest or black you can run them using `poetry run pytest`.